 Some frequently asked questions ahead of wider opening June and July 2020

-Some frequently asked questions ahead of wider opening July 2020
+Some frequently asked questions ahead of all children returning, September 2020

 Drop off and pick up

 In order to open for more children we have had to make many adjustments to meet the current DfE guidance.
 Part of this guidance is to have set pick up and drop of times for different groups to reduce the risk of transmission.

 I will also have less staff as each team member has their own 'group'.
 To do it any other way would impact on the integrity of these groups as the practitioner would have to leave it to bring a child to their parent.